slalom/dataops-infra/docs/secrets.md

 pre-commit install
 ```

-Check for a file called `.pre-commit-config.yaml` at the root of the repo.
-If it doesn't
+**Step 3: Check for a file called `.pre-commit-config.yaml` at the root of the repo:**

-exist, go ahead and create it with the following contents:
+If the file doesn't yet exist, create the file with the following contents:

 ```yml
 repos: